-Omen of the Stars and Power of Three
+Omen of the Stars, Power of Three, and Bramblestar's Storm

 What really bothers me is how the heroes of TPoT treated Leafpool after they found out she was really their mother.
 Teenage angsting aside, they really couldn't find it in their heart to forgive her?
 I didn't like Leafpool that much until TPoT Book 6, where how her own kits treated her made her The Woobie in my eyes.
 Because...damn!
 That poor cat suffered enough as it is, now her own kits gotta give her a hard time over her decision?
 What the hell, Lionblaze, Hollyleaf, and Jayfeather?!
 Especially considering Jayfeather is my favorite, I can't believe he'd be like this, too.

 Yeah, this has always bothered me as well.
 Yes, Leafpool and Squirrelflight lied, but I would have thought maybe the kits (the sane two anyway) could eventually realize that it just means that they have three loving 'parents' instead of two.
 Yes, there's the warrior code thing, but the fact that Squirrelflight didn't give birth to the kits she loved and raised seems to also be interpreted as something that can never be forgiven by the kits and by Brambleclaw, who was possibly more wronged than the kits themselves.
 His reaction was, in my opinion, more justifiable than the kits', though still sad.
 And Leafpool, well, she clearly always cared for her kits, yet they act like she purposefully hurt them, and can't forgive her.
 It's all very sad and unreasonable to me.

 But so far, as of The Forgotten Warrior, Lionblaze is no longer angry at Squirrelflight or Leafpool.